forestgrape/coronavirus/2_biological/viruses.md

 ### Behavior by Life Cycle Phase

 #### Behavior Virion Phase

 > in rework, June 2021

-As described in the section [virion activation](#virion-priming) the virions need to be activated.
+To infect a cell the virions need to be activated.
 The activation factors determine the behavior of virions:

 * Environmental factors throughout the lifetime of a virion and around the cells mainly determine entry:
   - physical environment: e.g. temperature